itsteddyyo/strategy-pack/README.md

   type: custom:area-dashboard-strategy
 ```

-This will create a Dashboard with multiple View for your specific Areas.
+This will create a Dashboard with multiple Views for your specific Areas.

-If you want to personalize and configure this auto-generated Dashboard, take a look at [the configuration documentation](#configuration).

 ### Configuration